Natalia912/Natalia912/README.md

 My current personal projects:
 - Personal portfolio.
 I am revamping my personal portfolio application to improve the design and user experience.
 The tech I'm using: Next.js, TypeScript + Sanity CMS.
 - Backend solution for a music composition application that allows users to manage and play their compositions in real-time.
-The backend is build using Python, FastAPI, and PostgreSQL.
+The backend is built using Python, FastAPI, and PostgreSQL.